Robert Brucciani

-Robert Brucciani (born 1968) is a Roman Catholic priest who is currently serving as the District Superior of Great Britain & Scandinavia for the traditionalist Society of Saint Pius X.
+Robert Brucciani (born 1968) is a Roman Catholic priest who formerly served as the District Superior of Great Britain & Scandinavia of the traditionalist Society of Saint Pius X. He left this position on 1 January 2024.

+In 2017, he signed a document along with a number of other clergy and academics labeled as a "Filial Correction" of Pope Francis.

 Career

 In 1998, Robert Brucciani entered the Seminary of St. Curé d'Ars, Flavigny, France.
 In 2004, after his years of study, Brucciani was ordained a priest at the Seminary of St. Pius X in Ecône, Switzerland.
 After his ordination, he spent time at St. Michael's School, Burghclere.
 When he finished his work at St. Michael's School, he took up a post of prior of the Priory of the Most Holy Trinity in Palayamkottai, India for eight years.

 In 2015, Father Brucciani was appointed as District Superior of Great Britain & Scandinavia.

 In 2017, Father Brucciani signed the petition to Pope Francis called Correctio filialis de haeresibus propagatis regarding heresies they believed to be contained within Amoris laetitia, a post-synodal apostolic exhortation written by Pope Francis.
 They have not received a response.

+Father Brucciani completed his tenure as District Superior on 1 January 2024 and left to take up an unspecified post in Switzerland.
+He was succeeded by Fr.
+David Sherry, an Irish priest from County Cavan.